Saeed1989/marn-mean-web-mobile-boilerplate/client-admin-panel/README.md

 - [NgRx] - Store is RxJS powered global state management for Angular applications, inspired by Redux.
 - [Karma] - Karma is a task runner for our tests.
 - [Jasmine] - Jasmine is a behavior-driven development framework for testing JavaScript code.
-- [Protractor] - Protractor is an end-to-end test framework for Angular.
+- [Cypress] - Cypress is a JavaScript end to end testing framework.

 ## Features